Faleij/mongoose-profiling-middleware/README.md

 # mongoose-profiling-middleware
-Middleware to mark code position on every mongoose call.
+Middleware to mark code position on every find, findOne and update call.

 ## Global Usage
 To use source profiling on all schemas simply put the following line in your code.